-Power from power station leaves station on a 22kv feeder and tie.
-One is South Coast Feeder which feeds power to Afulilo Dam, East to Aleipata and South side of Island to Siumu village.
-A 22kv tieline joins Taelefaga hydro station to Lalomauga hydro station.
-From Lalomauga station, a 33kv transmission / distribution tie transmit power to Tanugamanono diesel station from where power is distributed to 4 distribution feeders; Hospital feeder, Beach Road feeder, East Coast feeder, Alaoa/Afiamalu feeder.
+Plant is connected to Island wide grid.
+Power is different distributed by the 22kv South Coast feeder and a 22kv tieline between this plant and the Lalomauga hydro plant.
+South Coast Feeder feeds power to Afulilo Dam, East part of Upolu to Aleipata and South side to Siumu village.
+From Lalomauga hydro station, a 33kv transmission and distribution tie transmits power to Tanugamanono power station from where power is distributed to 4 distribution feeders; Hospital feeder, Beach Road feeder, East Coast feeder, Afiamalu Cross Island feeder.

-1.3 Turn Key Contractors Scope of Work
+1.3 Scope of Work

-1.3.1 General Description of Contractors Scope of Work
+1.3.1 General Description of Scope of Work